 Shoulda, woulda, coulda.

 The run changes character here as it enters the gorge.
 The rapids are of similar challenge but a different style.
-The stand out rapid inside the gorge is Jim's Waterfall, a 5 foot drop with a hole that needs to be boofed.
+The stand out rapid inside the gorge is Jim's Waterfall, a 5 foot drop (it filled in with the water) with a hole that needs to be boofed.

 Eventually the run tapers off and the gorge is left behind, we had about 20 minutes of easier floating in which to reflect on the trip before reaching the confluence with the Illinois.
 Paddling across the Illinois delivered us to the take out at Oak Flat where our vehicle was waiting for us.
 Heading towards Gold Beach, we find our favorite beach campsite unoccupied.
 Goals met, all that remains is a leisurely drive back home the next day, mostly along the coast.